By Lambert Strether of Corrente.

 The Next Respiratory Virus-driven Pandemic.
 “Together with recent estimates of increasing rates of disease emergence from animal reservoirs associated with environmental change, this finding suggests a high probability of observing pandemics similar to COVID-19 (probability of experiencing it in one’s lifetime currently about 38%), which may double in coming decades.” “‘Take [Covid] as an alert, a time to start being prepared for the next pandemic,’ [Margareth Dalcolmo, a member of Brazil’s National Academy of Medicine] said, ‘because we know respiratory viruses are going to increase.'”

-As a sidebar, we might note that in addition that the anti-mask brigade, besides wanting to infect you with Covid, also wants to give you cancer, give your children RSV, have you breathe in black mold, and leave you unprepared for the next pandemic, which is most definitely coming.
+As a sidebar, we might note that the anti-mask brigade, besides wanting to infect you with Covid, also wants to give you cancer, give your children RSV, have you breathe in black mold, and leave you unprepared for the next pandemic, which is most definitely coming.
 These consequences are what anti-maskers call “Freedom.”
 End sidebar.

 Given the functionality of masking, it’s unsurprising that a large market for them exists.
 From a 2023 survey by Monmouth: